 For the vast majority of divorcing couples, going to trial is something that most would like to avoid.
 However, coming to an agreeable settlement may be difficult.
 With the help of a divorce mediator, you and your spouse can settle issues and reach a fair compromise.
 Mediation can speed up the divorce process and dissolve your marriage in a way that all parties are satisfied with.

-If you and your spouse have a substantial amount of assets and wish to dissolve the marriage, you need an experienced high net worth divorce attorney on your side.
+If you and your spouse have a substantial amount of assets and wish to dissolve the marriage, you need an experienced attorney on your side.
 We understand that a high asset divorce presents unique challenges, and we are here to ensure your interests are protected.